FelixOnline/v2/content/articles/2017-6-9-keeping-track-of-imperials-cross-country--athletics-club.md

 imported: true
 ---

-Saturday the 27th of May saw the final event in the London Universities and Colleges Athletics \(LUCA\) outdoors championship take place.
+Saturday the 27th of May saw the final event in the London Universities and Colleges Athletics (LUCA) outdoors championship take place.
 The series of three athletics meets between the London universities had previously visited St. Mary’s and Woodford athletics tracks, and the destination for the final was Battersea’s Millennium Arena.

-The warm but windy day began with a 1\-2 for Imperial in an excellent women’s 1500m led home by Kate Olding in a time of 4:57.16, closely followed by Sarah Johnson in 5:03.29 and Ophélie Meuriot finishing 5th in 6:11.17.
+The warm but windy day began with a 1-2 for Imperial in an excellent women’s 1500m led home by Kate Olding in a time of 4:57.16, closely followed by Sarah Johnson in 5:03.29 and Ophélie Meuriot finishing 5th in 6:11.17.

-The men’s race saw some good performances too, with Fergus Johnson \(4:54.13\) and Duncan Hunter \(4:58.90\) competing in the first heat, and Duncan Ingram \(5:01.51\) and Lawrence Tse \(5:48.01\) running in the second.
+The men’s race saw some good performances too, with Fergus Johnson (4:54.13) and Duncan Hunter (4:58.90) competing in the first heat, and Duncan Ingram (5:01.51) and Lawrence Tse (5:48.01) running in the second.

-Meanwhile, five Imperial athletes competed in the long jump; David Fong leapt 5.94m – enough to finish 2nd on the day – with multi\-eventer Hunter jumping 4.49m and Jack McKeon 4.22m.
-In the women’s event, Zhen Wang\-Koh flew 2.99m and Meuriot reached 2.84m shortly after her 1500m.
-Wang\-Koh later went on to clear 1.20m in the high jump.
+Meanwhile, five Imperial athletes competed in the long jump; David Fong leapt 5.94m – enough to finish 2nd on the day – with multi-eventer Hunter jumping 4.49m and Jack McKeon 4.22m.
+In the women’s event, Zhen Wang-Koh flew 2.99m and Meuriot reached 2.84m shortly after her 1500m.
+Wang-Koh later went on to clear 1.20m in the high jump.

 In the 100m sprints, Imperial’s Paul Guillon ran 12.83, with Stefan Renstrom finishing in a rapid 12.21, and Hunter running an impressive 13.07 after his 1500m and long jump.
 Hunter and Guillon then went on to run the 200m in times of 26.86 and 26.01 respectively.
 Not satisfied with two sprint events, Guillon next ran the notoriously difficult 400m to post an impressive 56.20.